sagc-bioinformatics/workshop_nfRNAseq/content/setup_environment.md

 ```
 ssh user@172.243.264.45
 ```

-When prompted, type your password and then press `return`.

 ### Windows

 The latest builds of Windows 10 and 11 come with SSH server and client.
 To see if your windows installation has SSH: